 Fitting the Slats and Ensuring Proper Alignment

-- Secure bottom rail ensuring it fits snugly in guides.
+- Inspect the bottom rail to ensure it seats squarely in the guides.

 Wiring and Setting Up for Electric Roller Shutters (If Applicable)

-- Mount switch or remote control receiver securely.
+- Mount the wall switch or receiver in a dry, accessible location.

 Final Adjustments and Leveling for Smooth Operation